liferay/liferay-docs/discover/portal/articles/100-web-experience-management/01-starting-site-development/07-creating-teams-for-advanced-site-membership-management.markdown

 That's it!
 It's easy to give groups of site users appropriate permissions to perform their tasks.
 This chapter has provided an introduction to @product@ site management.
-You’ve learned how to use @product@ to create multiple sites with different membership types.
+You've learned how to use @product@ to create multiple sites with different membership types.
 You've also seen how easy it is to create and manage sites and to create and manage pages within a site in @product@.
 Next, you'll begin working with web content.